cypress-io/cypress-documentation/content/api/commands/intercept.md

 - does not require calling [cy.server()](/api/commands/server) before use - in fact, `cy.server()` does not influence `cy.intercept()` at all.
 - does not have method set to `GET` by default, but intercepts `*` methods.

+## Command Log

+Intercepted routes appear at the top of the test.
+In addition to the method and route matcher, the table indicates whether the route is being stubbed, its alias and the number of times it matched in the given test.
+<DocsImage src="/img/api/intercept/intercept-routes.png" alt="Intercept Routes" ></DocsImage>

 ## History

 | Version                                     | Changes                                                                                                                                                                                                                                                                                              |